voltangle/Hackintosh-840/README.md

 ### Step three.three: make boot look nice

 If you haven't closed your `config.plist` in Xcode, good.
-If not, open it again.
+If closed, open it again.
 In the menu bar select `Find`, and then `Find in Workspace` or press Shift+Command+F. Now, type in search box `-v`, and click first result.
 (If nothing appears, proceed to next step.)
 Then, scroll a little bit down to reveal the selected result.
 Now, select the text box and delect `-v` part from it (if you're curious what does it do, basically it replaces normal graphical boot with console-like boot.
 Typically used when debugging).

 Restart your Hackintosh to apply all changes made now.